CholGen/bacpage-resources/Writerside/topics/Antimicrobial-Resistance-Profiling.md

     Screen your assemblies or consensus sequences for antimicrobial resistance or virulence genes.
 </card-summary>

-This document provides instructions for an initial analysis, including building a phylogenetic tree, of bacterial pathogen sequences.
-This analysis requires you to first generate and assemble consensus genomes from raw sequencing data.
+This document provides instructions for screening your assemblies or consensus sequences for antimicrobial resistance or virulence genes.

 <procedure type="choices" title="Important notes for following this tutorial" id="intro-table">
     <step>